 The Canon EOS-1D Mark III and the Panasonic Lumix DC-GH5 are two digital cameras that were revealed to the public, respectively, in February 2007 and January 2017.
 The 1D Mark III is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark III) and a Four Thirds (GH5) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 10.1 megapixels, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark III vs Panasonic GH5

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark III and the Panasonic GH5.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.